 What is dementia?

-The Alzheimer’s Society of Canada describes dementia as an overall term for a set of symptoms caused by disorders affecting the brain.
-Symptoms may include memory loss and difficulties with thinking, problem-solving, or language.
-It is usually, but not always, gradual, progressive, and incurable.
+Dementia as an overall term for a set of symptoms caused by disorders affecting the brain, as described by the Alzheimer’s Society of Canada.
+Symptoms may include difficulties with thinking, problem-solving, or language and memory loss.
+It’s usually gradual, progressive, and incurable.
 Common types of dementia include Alzheimer’s disease and vascular dementias (often caused by strokes).

-According to the Alzheimer Society, in 2011, 747,000 Canadians were living with a cognitive impairment, including dementia.
-Up to 10 percent of all cases of dementia start before the age of 65.
-The World Health Organization reports in, Dementia: A public health priority, that the risk for dementia doubles every five years after age 65.
-With the absence of mandatory retirement, it is likely that workplaces will see an increase in employees who have dementia.
+In 2011, 747,000 Canadians were living with a cognitive impairment, including dementia according to the Alzheimer Society1.
+Up to 10 percent of all cases of dementia start before age 65.
+The World Health Organization reports in, Dementia: A public health priority2, that the risk for dementia doubles every five years after age 65.
+With the absence of mandatory retirement, it’s likely that workplaces will see an increase in employees who have dementia.

 This is a workplace issue because some employees may struggle to cope with this disease while still trying to perform their work duties.
 This can especially be an issue for employees who don’t understand or remember they have this disease.